The gym is a time, not a place.

 And guess what?
 That’s everywhere on Earth.

-Thus, like it or not, the world is your gymnasium.
+Like it or not, the world is your gymnasium.
 And all your time is gym time.
 Now what?

-So your best bet is to think of the gym as an attitude.
+Your best bet is to think of the gym as an attitude.
 Imagine the gym as a switch you need to throw in your head that shifts you into exercise mode.
 And if you don’t throw this switch before you walk into a workout (no matter where you are), you are not experiencing true gym time.

 Because it’s not just how much time you spend within four specific walls, it’s what you do with your time there.

 Throw that switch in your head and enter a mode where you want to use your environment to condition your body and refine your capabilities.
 Any external object or environment can sharpen you if you throw yourself against it and work like mad.